 Furthermore, there are tables methods and countries which map the methodId and ipCountry fields in the sales table to (anonymized) payment method names and country names.

 Each table is available in .sql format and in .csv format.

 countries .csv .sql For some additional instructions, see below.

-The files can also be found in the shared UNIX folder /vol/share/groups/liacs/scratch/DSPM/.
+The files can also be found in the Leiden University shared Linux folder /vol/share/groups/liacs/scratch/DSPM/.

 The web-based dashboard consists of various (at least four) widgets that should each visualize (in a different way) the following aspects of the data: